Gemini Workspace pricing 2026: Business plans compared

 But for specialized departments like customer support or IT, this one-size-fits-all tool often means you're paying for something that doesn't solve your most important problems.
 Real value doesn't come from a slightly faster first draft; it comes from targeted automation that cuts down on manual work, boosts accuracy, and has a real impact on your bottom line.
 For that kind of work, a purpose-built platform will always be the smarter investment.

 Ready to see what an AI built specifically for support teams can actually do?
-Start your free eesel AI trial and see how it works on your own tickets today.
+Try eesel free and watch it resolve real tickets on your own data today.

 Frequently asked questions